matttrent/matttrent.com/src/reading.md

 - __John Vaillant,__ [The Tiger](http://amzn.to/2i9Z50A).
 Tiger in Russia turns man-eater.
 Combo special ops/animal warden team hunts tiger.
 Tiger hunts them.
 Insanity that is Russia.
 Man vs. alpha preditor.
 - __Tim Ferriss,__ [Tools of Titans](http://amzn.to/2ia7rW8).
 Agree or disagrees Ferriss' priorities, he's excellent at distilling things down into actionable life-hacks.
 This is his most wide-reaching book yet.
 Lots of things to apply to your life.
 - __Ryan Avent,__ [The Wealth of Humans](http://amzn.to/2hv0kXw).
 How does technological progress alter the relationship of Labor and Capital.
 What does the future look like when there isn't enough work for the members of society?
 I can't tell whether the book was superficial or I simply didn't understand it.
 - __Daron Acemoglu & James Robinson,__ [Why Nations Fail](http://amzn.to/2ig8UIE).
-Extractive political and economic institutions that maintain for the minority elite are largely responsible for why nations fail to develop economically.
+Extractive political and economic institutions that maintain advantage for the minority elite are largely responsible for why nations fail to develop economically.
 - __Steward Brand,__ [How Buildings Learn](http://amzn.to/2igd1UL).
 Got distracted half way through, but still got a lot out of it.
 I've always considered architecture and software development to have interesting parallels and this reinforced that idea.
 Biggest insight: certain buildings being like blue jeans where they improve with use and wear.
 Many things that interest me share that concept.
 - __Christian Rudder,__ [Dataclysm](http://amzn.to/2hy15kg).
 A study of how of human behavior on social networks.
 How do people think and act towards their fellow members of society when no ones looking.
 Many of the problems that came to light in 2016 have been around for a long time.
 - __Reid Hoffman,__ [The Alliance](http://amzn.to/2iGJ8fk).
 Thoughts on the nature of modern employer-employee relationships.
 Some takeaways for me, much of it for managers.
 Might have been better as a longform blog post.